tiaversa/sparkNetworksChallenge/README.md

 ## How does it work:
 ![](images/spark_networks_database_2.png)
 The project begins by making requests from the data sources in a RestAPI, wich returns a JSON response that is storaded into variables in the program.
 In the next step the program flattens the data and adds the information into DataFrames for easier manipulation.
-From the DataFrame first a cleaning of personal information is performed, then the information is casted into the right datatypes.
+From the DataFrame, first a cleaning of personal information is performed, then the information is casted into the right datatypes.
 And finally a connection to the database is performed, if the database or tables don't exists yet they are created and finally the data is uploaded into the database.
 A group of queries are provided in the file sql_test,sql in which you may performe some tests in the information uploaded into the database.

 ## Contributors: